![]() |

 A Carte Avantage costs €49 for 1 year and gives you and a companion 30% off normal fares on TGVs & Intercités, which includes the Paris-Barcelona TGVs, for one-way journeys at weekends, or for round trips which include a Friday, Saturday or Sunday night away, or at any time if you're accompanied by at least one child under 12, see more information here.
 Up to 3 accompanying children under 12 get 60% off.

-Rail Europe can't sell tickets with Carte Avantage discount applied, so use www.thetrainline.com.
-To see if the saving justifies the cost of the card, run an enquiry on www.thetrainline.com without a Carte Avantage added, then run the enquiry again with a Carte Avantage Adulte added to one of the adults.
+Rail Europe can't sell tickets with Carte Avantage discount applied, so use www.sncf-connect.com or www.thetrainline.com.
+To see if the saving justifies the cost of the card, run an enquiry on www.sncf-connect.com or www.thetrainline.com without a Carte Avantage added, then run the enquiry again with a Carte Avantage Adulte added to one of the adults.

 -

-The Paris to Barcelona trains are impressive TGV Duplex double-decker high-speed trains.
-They operate at up to 300 km/h (186 mph) on the Sud-Est high-speed line between Paris and Nimes, and up to 320 km/h (199 mph) on the new high-speed line between Perpignan and Barcelona.
+The Paris to Barcelona trains are impressive TGV Duplex double-deck high-speed trains.
+They operate at up to 300 km/h (186 mph) on the Sud-Est high-speed line between Paris & Nimes, up to 320 km/h (199 mph) on the line between Perpignan & Barcelona.
+Watch the TGV video.

 -

-You board the train at the lower level through a wide sliding external door into a small entrance area at one end of the lower deck.
-Here, there's a toilet and the door into the lower deck seating area.
-A wide, short & easy flight of just 9 stairs leads from the entrance area to a landing at one end of the upper deck, with an upstairs toilet and a door to the upstairs seating area.
+You board the train at the lower level through a wide sliding door into an entrance area at one end of the lower deck.
+Here, there's a toilet and door into the lower deck seating area.
+A short & easy flight of 9 steps leads up to the landing at one end of the upper deck, with an upstairs toilet and door to the upstairs seating.
 You walk along the train from car to car at the upper level.
-There are luggage racks both upstairs and downstairs, at the coach ends and between the seats.
+There are luggage racks upstairs and downstairs, at the coach ends and between seats.
 See seat numbering plan for the Paris-Barcelona TGV Duplex.

 If you have significant problems with stairs or very heavy luggage, the lower deck might be best.
 But for the best views (over the top of the occasional sound barrier along the high speed lines!), definitely choose an upper deck seat, the stairs are easy and there are toilets & luggage space upstairs.
 For couples in first class, an upper deck club duo face-to-face table-for-two is easily the best option if you can get it.